HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ## Field formatting

 Naming fields in data structures is challenging because of the desire to optimize for both clarity to avoid ambiguity and brevity to avoid cumbersome code.
+In order to help chose field names that are both clear and brief, it is vital to consider the context in which field names are referred.
+In structured programming languages, an *unqualified* field name is a name local to its class/context (in this case, to its schema).
+When combined with its class/context (in this case, to the schema name), an unqualified field name is considered a *qualified* field name.
+Qualified field names are usually expressed as a concatenation of the containing class name and the unqualified field name.
+For example:

+    HCA unqualified field name: `diseases`

+    HCA qualified field name: `donor_organism.diseases` and `specimen_from_organism.diseases`

-Some principles the HCA Metadata Standard follows regarding naming of fields are:
+Some principles the HCA Metadata Standard follows regarding field and schema names are:

-1. *Field names are programming constructs, not GUI constructs.* Field names are only intended for use by programmers, including those writing textual queries.
-Attempting to have a field name that is both a good GUI name and a good programmatic name makes the naming problem far more difficult.
-For example, simple field name changes to make a GUI clearer creates complex, breaking changes for any code accessing the data structures.
-It also makes GUI implementation more difficult as often one needs different labels for data depending on how data is being presented.
-The schema object and field names should be keys to looking up natural language documentation.
+1. *Field names and schema names are programming constructs, not GUI constructs.* Field and schema names are only intended for use by programmers, including those writing textual queries.
+Attempting to have a field name that is both a good GUI name and a good programmatic name makes the naming problem more difficult.
+For example, field name changes to make a GUI clearer potentially creates breaking changes for any code accessing the data structures.
+Additionally, GUI implementation from field and schemas names is difficult as different labels for data are often needed depending on how data are being presented.
+Therefore, field and schemas names are used as keys to looking up natural language documentation (*e.g.* to look up schema titles and field user-friendly names).

-1. *Field names do not exist outside of the context of their containing structure.* Fields in objects are not standalone, and the field names should not redundantly contain the structure name. **NB** This principle may change.
+1. *Unqualified field names need to be unique within a schema, but do not need to be globally unique among all schemas.* Within a single schema document, no two field names should be identical.
+However, the same field name can exist in two different schemas, as their qualified names will be different.
+For example, the field name `diseases` can exist in both the `donor_organism.json` and `specimen_from_organism.json` schemas because the qualified field names would be `donor_organism.diseases` and `specimen_from_organism.diseases`, respectively.

+1. *Qualified field names need to be unique among all schemas.* Fully qualified field names need to be globally unique across the HCA Metadata Standard.
+Qualified field names are used by the HCA DCP software, including for building queries to mine the Data Store, and thus need to be unique so that only a single field is accessed/returned for a given qualified field name request.

+1. *Unqualified field names should not contain context.* Unqualified field names do not stand alone, meaning they are not accessed or used outside of their context (*i.e.* their schema).
+Therefore, additional context should be removed from unqualified field names unless there is a justification for including it<sup>**</sup>.
+For example:

+    Unqualified field name for media in a differentiation protocol should be: `media` not `differentiation_media`

+    Because the qualified field name would be: `differentiation_protocol.media`

+**MAYBE SPELL OUT THESE CAVEATS

 The section [Field name conventions](#field-name-conventions) provides guidelines to use when defining names.